RVCC-IDMX/template-vsc-profile/README.md

    - Your browser should open showing the welcome page with the cat animation
    - If you see the image, everything is working correctly!

+**✓ Success Check:** Your browser should open automatically and show the welcome page with a cat animation.
+If the image appears, Live Server is working perfectly!

 ### Step 4: Commit and Push Your Changes

 Since you've added a new file (`welcome-cats-dots.svg`) to your repository,